Chiral condensate and the equation of state at nonzero baryon density from the hadron resonance gas model with a

 \section{Introduction}

-Understanding QCD matter at non-zero temperatures and baryon densities presents several challenges on the theory side.
-Apart from asymptotically large temperatures and baryon densities when perturbation theory can make predictions for thermodynamics, the problem is non-perturbative.
+Understanding QCD matter at nonzero temperatures and baryon densities presents several challenges on the theory side.
+Apart from asymptotically large temperatures and baryon densities when perturbation theory can make predictions for thermodynamics, the problem is nonperturbative.
 For zero baryon density, lattice QCD methods have provided continuum extrapolated results for physical quark masses for many thermodynamic quantities.
-However, due to the infamous \emph{sign-problem}, the lattice Monte Carlo techniques based on the method of important sampling break down at finite densities.
-Attempts to extend the lattice QCD calculations to non-zero baryon densities through Taylor expansion in baryon chemical potential, $\mu_B$, or imaginary chemical potential approach has allowed us to understand QCD thermodynamics $\mu_B<2.5~T$~\cite{Bazavov:2017dus, Borsanyi:2018grb, DElia:2016jqh, Bollweg:2022rps}, which can be extended in a certain temperature regime to $\mu_B/T\sim 3.5$~\cite{Borsanyi:2021sxv}.
+However, due to the infamous \emph{sign~problem}, the lattice Monte Carlo techniques based on the method of important sampling break down at finite densities.
+Attempts to extend the lattice QCD calculations to nonzero baryon densities through Taylor expansion in baryon chemical potential, $\mu_B$, or the imaginary chemical potential approach has allowed us to understand QCD thermodynamics $\mu_B<2.5~T$~\cite{Bazavov:2017dus, Borsanyi:2018grb, DElia:2016jqh, Bollweg:2022rps}, which can be extended in a certain temperature regime to $\mu_B/T \approx 3.5$~\cite{Borsanyi:2021sxv}.